liangling98/liangling98.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Fellow at the Department of Mathematics of National University of Singapore working on Optimization.
 I received my B.S.
 (01 July 2017) in Mathematics from University of Science and Technology of China (USTC) and Ph.D.
-(30 November 2021) in Mathematics from National University of Singapore (NUS) where I was fortunate to be advised by [Prof. TOH Kim-Chuan](https://blog.nus.edu.sg/mattohkc/).
+(30 November 2021) in Mathematics from National University of Singapore (NUS) where I was fortunate to be advised by [Prof. Kim-Chuan Toh](https://blog.nus.edu.sg/mattohkc/).

 My current research interests are:
 - Optimization: design, analyze and implement efficient algorithmic frameworks for solving large-scale optimization problems, including conic programming problems, nonsmooth optimization problems, nonlinear programming problems, and their applications